brunokoga/pathfinder-markdown/prd_markdown/monsters/introduction.md

 **Base Atk/CMB/CMD** : These values give the creature's base attack, its Combat Maneuver Bonus, and its Combat Maneuver Defense score.

 **Feats** : The creature's feats are listed here.
-A bonus feat is indicated with a superscript âB.â
+A bonus feat is indicated with a superscript “B.”

 **Skills** : The creature's skills are listed here.
 Racial modifiers to skills are indicated at the end of this entry.